The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 Why does this work?

-• Spatial information is encoded in the feature vectors themselves (CNNs preserve locality)
+• Spatial information is encoded in the feature vectors themselves (via Fourier features)

-• Temporal information is explicitly added (see next section)
+• Temporal information is explicitly added via learned temporal embeddings

 • The flattening is consistent, so the model learns to handle this specific ordering